 • Modern fuel-injected engine (1990+) with catalytic converter

-• You drive 10,000+ mi/year and want one change per year
+• 10,000+ mi/year and want one change/year (EaO filter required)

-• Vehicle still under manufacturer warranty
+• Vehicle under manufacturer warranty: API SP certified

-• High mileage engine — 28–35% more acid reserve
+• High mileage engine: higher TBN acid reserve

-Save 25% — Preferred Customer →
+Save 25% on Preferred Customer →

 → Royal Purple HPS makes sense